Olnavy/ROME2025_CD_Mechanism/README.md

 ## Reproducibility & Instructions
-Please refer to the paper to download the data necessary to run the notebooks.
-The data are accessible on the CEDA archive.
+To run the scripts, you will need to download the data from the CEDA archive accessible following this link https://catalogue.ceda.ac.uk/uuid/1f4ebb2944ec43a39ce6c69a8f1942fb/ .
+The data should be placed in the empty data folder included in this repository, conserving the existing hierarchy - the data file should contain the folders corresponding to the inputs and the model outputs.
+If needed, the location of the data can be modified by changing the "data_folder" variable in the notebooks.

-The Figures can be reproduced by running the notebooks after loading the rome2024_mechanism environment in conda.
+To make sure that you have the necessary pacakges to run the scripts, please load the rome2024_mechanism.yml environment in conda.
+You should not need to install any other package, but you mmay need to add the repository root directory to your path.
+Please uncomment the saving commands at the end of each Figure section to save the Figures.
+In order to reproduce the Figure exactly, you will need to have the Inter font (https://fonts.google.com/specimen/Inter) installed on your machine.

-If you want to reproduce exactly the Figures, you will need to have the Inter font (https://fonts.google.com/specimen/Inter) installed.
+If you experience an issue with this repository, please log an issue on the corresponding GitHub page (https://github.com/Olnavy/ROME2024_CD_Mechanism/).

 ## Experiment names